State and Local Cybersecurity Grant Program

 Minor modifications may be permitted with appropriate FEMA Environmental Planning and Historic Preservation (EHP) review and compliance.

-- Replacing or installing servers, communication, or network components onto existing racks and using existing cabling.
+· Replacing or installing servers, communication, or network components onto existing racks and using

-Refer to paragraph D.13. of FY24 SLCGP NOFO for a detailed information on funding restrictions, and allowable v. unallowable costs.
+Refer to Section 3.G. of FY25 SLCGP NOFO for a detailed information on funding restrictions, and allowable v. unallowable costs.

 Required Elements

 The State Cybersecurity Planning Committee has developed a State Cybersecurity Plan that aligns with the 16 required elements specified in the FY24 SLCGP NOFO.
-All eligible applicants requesting FY24 SLCGP funding must align proposed projects with any/all of these required elements:
+All eligible applicants requesting FY25 SLCGP funding in NC must align proposed projects with any/all of these required elements from the FY24 SLCGP NOFO:

 (Applicants must select any/all element(s) that support their project proposal)